openmcp-project/openmcp-operator/docs/libraries/clusteraccess.md

 While the signature of a callback function is always the same, any argument except for `ctx`, `platformClusterClient`, and `key` may be nil if not known at the point of execution.

+In addition to the callbacks, the ClusterAccess Reconciler also takes a `FakeClientGenerator` via its `WithFakeClientGenerator` method.
+If set to something other than `nil`, the reconciler's `Access` method will pass the raw kubeconfig bytes retrieved from the `AccessRequest`'s secret into this function, instead of creating a regular client from it.

+The combination of `WithFakingCallback` and `WithFakeClientGenerator` can enable unit tests for a controller which uses the advanced ClusterAccess library that do not require any test-specific logic in the controller's logic itself.

 ##### Convenience Implementations

 Because most controllers that use the faking callback feature will probably require a very similar logic for the aforementioned callback keys, the package provides a convenience implementation for each key: